MariosGeorgiou/TravelTrainerVR/Readme.md

 A mobile VR application that helps people with learning disabilities practice travelling by using an Intel Edison to gather behaviour data.

-An award winning project built during the 24h Accessible Tech in Employment Hackathon (London 2017) | #ATEHack http://accessibletech.co.uk/
+This is an award winning project prototype, built during the 24h Accessible Tech in Employment Hackathon (London 2017) | #ATEHack http://accessibletech.co.uk/

 ![travel_trainer](https://github.com/MariosGeorgiou/TravelTrainerVR/blob/master/images/cover.jpeg)